dcox79/AVD-Admin-Scripts/README.md

-# Teams Cache Clearing Script
+# Teams Cache Clearing Scripts for Azure Virtual Desktop

-This PowerShell script helps resolve common Microsoft Teams issues by clearing the Teams cache and restarting the application.
-It's particularly useful for Azure Virtual Desktop (AVD) environments where Teams cache issues can impact performance and functionality.
+This repository contains PowerShell scripts to help resolve common Microsoft Teams issues in Azure Virtual Desktop (AVD) environments, particularly focusing on microphone and camera access problems that can be resolved by clearing the Teams cache.

-## Features
+## Scripts

+### 1. clearTeamsCache.ps1

+A script that runs locally on a user's session to clear the Teams cache.

+**Features:**
 - Safely closes all Teams processes
 - Clears Teams cache files
 - Provides user notifications about the process